Cselwood/cpp-opengl-training-app/README.md

 # CPP-OpenGL-Training-App
 A C++, OpenGL and GLSL test program used for to develop my programming skills in both language and framework.

+### This program was last updated in 2019.
+Please expect errors.
+This program may not launch at all.

 ## Objective
 The User controls a camera flying around in 3d space using KB+M to view different lighting techniques, shadows, and moving models.
 There is no objective or gamified element and is instead a showcase of my programming and development in this difficult framework.
 Reading the files will provide insight into how I developed the shaders in GLSL and the techniques used to create shadows and objects.